 Wow what a start at La Monnaie De Paris, 11 Quai Conti for the Exposition AD Magazine show.
 They had given interior designers a room to decorate each and these were amazing to explore.
 Meeting the designer to talk about each room was very special.
 I have adde a few of my favourites!
 Plus loved sharing the videos on my Instagram Stories!

-We then popped into BVH Marais, Rue De Rivoli as in the Basement Au fil des Coloeurs have a pop up shop which was great to see.
-Then across the road in Hotel De Ville there was the Exposition Marie Claire Maison Style De Vie.
+We then popped into BVH Marais, Rue De Rivoli as in the Basement Au fil des Coloeurs have a pop up shop which was great to see and across the road in Hotel De Ville there was the Exposition Marie Claire Maison Style De Vie.

 Plus visiting the stunning interior showrooms that were all open from Paris Design Week in Saint Germain des press area.